MarkPflug/Sylvan.Data.Excel/readme.md

 This library is currently the [fastest and lowest allocating](https://github.com/MarkPflug/Benchmarks/blob/main/docs/ExcelBenchmarks.md) library for reading Excel data files in the .NET ecosystem, for all supported formats.

+If you encounter any issues while using this library, please report an issue in the github repository.
+Be aware that I will be unlikely to investigate any issue unless an example file can be provided reproducing the issue.

 ## Installing

-This library is still relatively immature and you might encounter issues while using it.
-If you do encounter any bugs, please report an issue in the github repository.
-Be aware that I will be unlikely to investigate any issue unless an example file can be provided reproducing the issue.

 [Sylvan.Data.Excel Nuget Package](https://www.nuget.org/packages/Sylvan.Data.Excel/)